| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 loss would be a disaster for communities in the immediate locality, the

+county and even the country as a whole.
 In the early evening Santa Claus) made an appearance outside the village

 hall, to attend the lighting of the village Christmas Tree.
 His reindeer